kantega/notsoserial/README.md

     -javaagent:invoker-defender.jar -Dinvoker.defender.custom.classes=com.example.Car,com.example.Wheel,com.example.Door

-## Future work
+## Whitelisting mode

-An interesting idea would be white list packages / classes allowed for serialization instead of blacklisting.
-This would possibly some JDK-internal uses of serialization.

-Work on a white listing option is on progress on the 'whitelist' branch.
+As always, it would be better if we could accept only classes excplicity allowed for deserialization.
+Rejecting based on a whitelist is better security than rejecting based on a blacklist.

-To help build a white list file with legitimately serializable classes, a 'dryrun' option has been added.
+To help build a whitelist file with legitimately serializable classes, a 'dryrun' option has been added.
 Together with an empty white list, this will create a list of classes which your application actually deserializes.

 This can be produced by configuring the agent as follows:

     -javaagent:invoker-defender.jar -Dinvoker.defender.whitelist=empty.txt -Dinvoker.defender.dryrun=is-deserialized.txt

 Where 'empty.txt' is an empty file and 'is-deserialized.txt' is a file where the names of your actually deserialized classes will be written to.

+After you are confident that all deserializable classes in your application have been recorded, you may restart your app, now reusing the recorded-as-serialized file as the whitelist:

+    -javaagent:invoker-defender.jar -Dinvoker.defender.whitelist=is-deserialized.txt